 Give Them Control Over the Learning Experience

 Digital natives like to take their own learning path, and at their own pace.
 Thus, you may want to incorporate a self-assessment at the outset of your program, and ask each learner to create a personalized plan of action to meet the course goals in his or her own way.
 Empowering digital natives in this way will motivate them to complete the training, and help them to fully concentrate on each learning objective as they go through the course.

-While it may be tricky at times, it is not only possible but critical that forward-thinking companies create eLearning programs matched to the learning styles of digital natives.
+While it may be tricky at times, it is not only possible but critical that forward-thinking organizations create eLearning programs matched to the learning styles of digital natives.
 GT's cutting-edge enablement platform helps you create, manage and deliver learning content in a streamlined, seamless way.

-Whether you need to import legacy content or author new content for your employees, we are here to help.
+Whether you need to import legacy content or author new content for your learners, we are here to help.